junyechen1996/draft-chen-cfrg-vdaf-pine/draft-chen-cfrg-vdaf-pine.md

 ## Measurement Encoding

 The measurement encoding is done in two stages:
-* {{encode-gradient}} involves encoding floating point numbers in the Client gradient into field elements {{float-to-field}}, and encoding the results for L2-norm check {{l2-norm-check}}, by computing the bit representation of the squared L2-norm, modulo `q`, of the field element vector.
+* {{encode-gradient-and-norm}} involves encoding floating point numbers in the Client gradient into field elements {{float-to-field}}, and encoding the results for L2-norm check {{l2-norm-check}}, by computing the bit representation of the squared L2-norm, modulo `q`, of the encoded gradient.
   The result of this step allows Aggregators to check the squared L2-norm of the Client's gradient, modulo `q`, falls in the desired range of `[0, encoded_sq_norm_bound]`.
 * {{encode-wr-check}} involves encoding the results of running wraparound checks
-  {{run-wr-check}}, based on the `encoded_gradient` from the previous step, and the vectors derived from a short, random seed using an XOF.
+  {{run-wr-check}}, based on the encoded gradient from the previous step, and the random vectors derived from a short, random seed using an XOF.
 The result of this step, along with the encoded gradient and the random vector that the Aggregators derive on their own, allow the Aggregators to run wraparound checks on their own.

-### Encoding Gradient {#encode-gradient}
+### Encoding Gradient and L2-Norm Check {#encode-gradient-and-norm}

-We define a function `PineValid.encode_gradient(self, measurement: list[float]) -> list[Field]` that implements this encoding step.
+We define a function `PineValid.encode_gradient_and_norm(self,
+measurement: list[float]) -> list[Field]` that implements this encoding step.

 #### Encoding of Floating Point Numbers into Field Elements {#float-to-field}